 Since there are so many conflicting and opposing views on the internet about diamonds, finding their actual value can be a strenuous endeavor.
 According to Forbes, “Unlike gold, which has a quantifiable melt value, resale prices for diamonds have no one objective measure, making it easy for inexperienced sellers to become confused and overwhelmed.”
-It’s difficult to know the actual second-hand value of a diamond without a deep professional understanding of the market.
+It’s difficult to know the actual second-hand value of diamond without a deep professional understanding of the market.

 In this article, you’ll learn how to measure your diamond’s value, what affects it, and how you can get an honest offer for your diamond without being scammed.